ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 The helper checks every protected field that the operation could select, including fields on possible interface implementations.
 If any check fails, it rejects the whole operation.
 Denials and claim failures return generic messages.

-Schemas with `@authenticated` or `@requiresScopes` require an enabled `authorization` hook at startup.
-Other hooks do not satisfy this requirement.
+Schemas with `@authenticated` or `@requiresScopes` require an incoming `authorization` handler at startup.
+An outgoing-only observer does not satisfy this requirement.
 A schema that contains only `@policy` needs no authorization hook.

 For custom checks, use `PhaseHooks.authorization(operation => ...)`, returning `ZIO.unit` to allow the operation or failing with `PhaseHooks.Denial()` to deny it.
 Supply a custom denial reason only if it is safe to return to clients.
 The operation includes the resolved request, parsed document, validated execution request, and `securityRequirements` identifying protected types and fields.